CoderOneHQ/bomberland/engine/bomberland-ui/src/source-filesystem/docs/1-getting-started/page.md

 You've now submitted your first agent to the competition!
 Check back regularly to see your results from the [Matches](https://www.gocoder.one/adjudicated-games) page.

 ## Next steps
 You're now all set up to compete!
-Check out the ^NTS^ [beginner tutorial](...) for a guided walkthrough on developing a basic agent.
+Check out the [introductory tutorial](https://www.gocoder.one/blog/ai-programming-tutorial-bomberman) for a guided walkthrough on developing a basic agent.

 If you need help or have any feedback, please reach out on [Discord](https://discord.gg/NkfgvRN).